inpalpra/conductor2/README.md

-# Conductor Extension for Gemini CLI
+# Conductor - AI Agent Skill for Context-Driven Development

 **Measure twice, code once.**

-Conductor is a Gemini CLI extension that enables **Context-Driven Development**.
-It turns the Gemini CLI into a proactive project manager that follows a strict protocol to specify, plan, and implement software features and bug fixes.
+Conductor is a portable AI agent skill that enables **Context-Driven Development**.
+It works with Claude Code, OpenCode, Gemini CLI, and other AI coding agents, transforming them into proactive project managers that follow a strict protocol to specify, plan, and implement software features and bug fixes.

 Instead of just writing code, Conductor ensures a consistent, high-quality lifecycle for every task: **Context -> Spec & Plan -> Implement**.